amalkawi-cloud/aws-portfolio/terraform-static-site/README.md

-# AWS Project 4: Automated Serverless Infrastructure (Terraform + CloudFront CDN)
+# AWS Project: Automated Serverless Infrastructure (Terraform + CloudFront CDN)
 ## 🎯 Goal
 To transition from manual cloud configuration to Infrastructure as Code (IaC) by automating the deployment of a secure, globally-distributed static website.
 This project focuses on repeatability, security-first architecture, and professional DevOps workflows.